Parent and Family Engagement Plan

 Title I, Part A provides for substantive family engagement at every level of the program, such as in the development and implementation of the district and school plan, and in carrying out the district and school improvement provisions.

 Section 1116 of the Every Student Succeeds Act contains the primary Title I, Part A requirements for schools and school systems to involve parents and family members in their children's education.
-Consistent with Section 1116, Bulloch County Schools will work with its Title I schools to ensure that the required school-level parent and family engagement policies meet the requirements of Section 1116(b) and each include, as a component, a school-parent compact consistent with Section 1116(d) of the Every Student Succeeds Act.
+Consistent with Section 1116, Bulloch County Schools will work with its Title I schools to ensure that the required school-level family engagement policies meet the requirements of Section 1116(b) and each include, as a component, a school-parent compact consistent with Section 1116(d) of the Every Student Succeeds Act.

 Jointly Developed Plan

 The school district annually conducts a Title I parent survey and Title I Annual Meetings to solicit input into the district's family engagement plan.
-All parents and guardians are invited to participate and provide suggestions and ideas to improve the district parent and family engagement plan.
+All parents and guardians are invited to participate and provide suggestions and ideas to improve the district family engagement plan.
 The district sends an email to all families informing them about these opportunities and posts an announcement on the schools' district's websites.

 Parents are welcome to submit comments and feedback regarding the policy at any time on the school district website or by submitting written comments to their child's school.
 All feedback received by July is included in the upcoming year's plan.